Ethorbit/nzc-docker/README.md

 You can use PHPMyAdmin to manage MYSQL and Portainer to manage all the containers.

 This project relies on a Makefile which Portainer knows nothing about, so it is recommended that you do not use it to re-create containers and only use it to start, stop, restart, view logs, attach and enter commands.
-And while possible, it is also not recommended to use it to change users, teams or passwords inside - do that in the config files and then re-create the container(s).
+And while possible, it is also not recommended to use it to change users, teams or passwords - do that in the config files and then re-create the container(s).